Detailed Information About ICTS

 All about the ICTS

 The Illinois State Board of Education (ISBE) organizes the Illinois Certification Testing System (ICTS) to evaluate the aptitude of applicants, who want to become a part of the state’s education department.
-Irrespective of the position you want to hold in the education department you will have to take the ICTS test.
-For example, even if you want to become a teacher or an entry-level educator or student counselor etc. you will still have to take the ICTS test, in order to prove your expertise in handling pupils.
-Other than that, the ICTS test will also evaluate your academic skills and your keenness to become an educator of merit.
-The following sections of this article will help you to understand the ICTS examination better...
+Irrespective of the position you want to hold in the education department you will have to take this test.
+For example, if you want to become a teacher, an entry-level educator or a student counselor you have to take the ICTS, in order to prove your expertise in handling pupils.
+Other than that, this exam also evaluates your academic skills and your keenness to become an educator of merit.
+The following sections of this article will help you to understand this examination better...

-This is the first question that you will have to answer, when you begin preparing for the ICTS test.
+This is the first question that you have to answer, when you begin preparing for this exam.
 The following list will help you understand various aspects of the test, thereby helping you understand all about the examination:

 - ICTS battery of tests:

-In order to get your licensure as an educator, you will have to take certain specific tests in the entire ICTS battery and may not need to take the entire ICTS test.
-The different parts of the ICTS test battery are as follows:
+In order to get your licensure as an educator, you have to take certain specific tests and not the entire battery of tests.
+The different parts of the test battery are:

 - Test of Academic Proficiency (TAP)